A very useful item in any apiary

 They are only 2 frames for a short while after they are made up.
 If everything goes to plan they can expand very quickly.
-You need to understand why this happens at certain times, so you can manage it.
+You need to understand why this happens and the timing, so you can manage it.

 Some uses for a 2 Frame Nuc.

-I have used these small nucs successfully for many years.
+I have used 2 frame nucs successfully for 40 years.
 If you don't have problems getting queens mated, especially with the first queen, they work very well.
-If the first queen fails they can be set back a lot.
-I find the addition of a comb of unsealed brood and another Q/C soon brings them back on track.
+If the first queen fails they can be set back a little.
+I find the addition of a comb of unsealed brood without bees and another Q/C soon brings them back on track, giving a delay of a couple of weeks.
 If there is a nectar dearth they may need feeding, but that is the same with any small colony.